angular/angular/aio/content/guide/app-shell.md

 For more information about this command see [App shell command](cli/generate#app-shell-command).

-After running this command you will notice that the `angular.json` configuration file has been updated to add two new targets, with a few other changes.
+After running this command you can see that the `angular.json` configuration file has been updated to add two new targets, with a few other changes.

 <code-example language="json">
 "server": {